-How to Determine If Your Business Name Conflicts With an Existing Trademark
+How to Check If an Existing Trademark Blocks Your Business Name

 Before making decisions, confirm the extent of the potential conflict: